-The list of companies included in TSU's peer group was revised in connection with the closing of the Arrangement in 2020 to reflect TSUs transition to a privately held company.
+The list of companies included in TSU's peer group was revised in connection with the closing of the Arrangement in 2020 to reflect TSUs transition to a privately held company and again in 2021 to account for changes in the peer group companies, to reflect TSU's unique position in the Canadian market, and to present a holistic picture of both private and public pay levels within the Canadian utilities industry.
 The peer group companies were chosen based on their similarity in size, scale and industry relative to TSU, including both public and private companies, while also taking into account the companies with which TSU directly competes for executive talent.
-TSU's 2020 peer group includes the following companies:
+TSU's 2021 peer group includes the following companies:

 Compensation Peer Group

 Public Companies Private Companies

+Boralex Inc. Enbridge Gas Inc.

+Gibson Energy Inc. Energir Inc.

-Boralex Inc. ENMAX Corporation
+Innergex Renewable Energy Inc. ENMAX Corporation

-Gibson Energy Inc. EPCOR Utilities Inc.
+Spark Power Group Inc. EPCOR Utilities Inc.

 Superior Plus Corp.
+FortisAlberta Inc.

+Tidewater Midstream and Infrastructure Inc. FortisBC Energy Inc.

 Nova Scotia Power Inc.

-Kinder Morgan Canada Limited (1) FortisBC Energy Inc.

-Just Energy Group Inc. Newfoundland Power Inc.
+Newfoundland Power Inc.

-Tidewater Midstream and Infrastructure Inc. FortisAlberta Inc.
+Pinnacle Renewable Energy Inc.